-Essential oils have long been touted for their beneficial uses, including aromatherapy, their use in natural cleaning products, natural beauty and personal care products and more.
+Using essential oils in organic gardening is nothing new.
+Essential oils have been praised for their beneficial uses including; aromatherapy, natural cleaning products, natural beauty and personal care products and more for centuries.
 They can also be a great addition to your organic garden.

 What are essential oils and how can they help in your garden

 Essential oils are a natural oil typically obtained by distillation.
-They maintain the characteristic fragrance of the plant from which it was extracted.
+These oils maintain the characteristic fragrance of the plant from which it was extracted.
 Essential oils tend to have a more potent nature than the original pant due to the distillation process.

 You might be asking, how can a distilled plant oil help me out in the garden?
 Well, let me tell you essential oils can be extremely effective and economical as insecticides, and fungicides.
-They can even be used to attract pollinators.
-These oils can also help deter larger rodents from the garden.
+Some essential oils can be used to attract pollinators.
+Other oils can also help deter larger rodents from the garden.
 They really can pack a punch when it comes to helping your garden thrive, and they do it without synthetic ingredients!